NeuraiProject/Neurai/doc/covenants.md

 This design separates authentication (who) from authorization logic (what and how), allowing covenants to be written as pure script logic while optionally requiring key-holder approval.

+### Strict AuthScript activation schedule

+Testnet activates strict PQ witness v2 (`tpq1z…`), strict ECDSA witness v3 (`tnq1r…`) and NIP-041 destination introspection at **block 440000**.
+This height also enables the strict-flag rules described below for v1 mixed multisig.
+Earlier blocks retain their previous validation rules.
+Wallet and mempool admission use the next block's height, so strict addresses become available with the tip at 439999.
+Nodes must run the updated software before block 440000.
+This is a scheduled consensus change, not deployment by this repository alone.

+Mainnet remains unscheduled.
+Regtest remains active from height 0 by default;
+`-strictauthscriptheight` can override the height for regtest activation tests.

 ### Mixed ECDSA/PQ multisig in witness v1

 At `nStrictAuthScriptHeight`, `SCRIPT_VERIFY_AUTHSCRIPT_STRICT` also enables